 Other departures are at 08:30, 12:00 and 15:30.

 You can buy your tickets online, or at most guesthouses and budget hotels, many places along Chulia Street and at the agents near the KOMTAR bus station.

-You can do it in a day or take a few days and stop off along the way at places like Alor Setar and Kangar before crossing the border at Pedang Besar into Thailand.
+You can do it in a day or take a few days and stop off along the way at some interesting, less visited places like Sungai Petani, Alor Setar and Kangar before crossing the border at Pedang Besar in to Thailand.

 Penang Airport located about 30 minutes drive by taxi or about an hour by bus, offers a few budget carriers such as Air Asia and Firefly who both operate flights to Thailand.

 Air Asia operates regular flights from Penang to Bangkok.

 Firefly also flies to Koh Samui, Krabi and Phuket.

 For a bit more money Thai airways fly Penang to Bangkok.